 We consider it improper and inappropriate for our directors and officers, as well as employees of the Adviser, to engage in short-term or speculative transactions in our securities.
 Pursuant to the insider trading policy applicable to our directors and officers and employees of the Adviser, all trades in our securities by such parties must be pre-cleared with Sixth Street Legal and Compliance.
 The insider trading policy prohibits those directors, officers and employees from engaging in certain transactions that can allow the offset of downside risk associated with investment in our securities.
 This prohibition applies to short sales and transactions in publicly traded options, such as puts, calls or other derivative securities.
 We strongly discourage, but do not prohibit, those directors, officers, and employees from engaging in other types of hedging transactions, such as exchange funds.
 Any such proposed transaction must be approved by Sixth Street Legal and Compliance.
-Our directors and employees of the Adviser may not hold our securities in a margin account or pledge our securities are pledged as collateral for a loan and the person clearly demonstrates the financial capacity to repay the loan without resort to the pledged securities.
+Our directors and officers and employees of the Adviser may not hold our securities in a margin account or pledge our securities as collateral for a loan or other transaction.
+Exceptions may be granted by Sixth Street Legal and Compliance in certain situations, including if our securities are pledged as collateral for a loan and the person clearly demonstrates the financial capacity to repay the loan without resort to the pledged securities.